As part of our Ignition grant scheme, the CBA may fund Honours Awards for either the January or mid-year intake of honours students.

-Our main goal with this funding is to facilitate ANU honours students spending time in CSIRO labs, providing valuable exposure to CSIRO scientists and research.
+Our main goal with this funding is to facilitate ANU and UC honours students spending time in CSIRO labs, providing valuable exposure to CSIRO scientists and research.

 - Bill adaptation in parrots: finding loci involved in surface area increases by integrating morphometrics with Next Gen Sequencing

 - Will polyploidy provide a reproductive advantage in a changing climate?
 A test case with Themeda triandra (Kangaroo grass)

 The EBL is a joint initiative of ANU and CSIRO to support training and collaboration, including Ignition project work.
 The lab, in the Research School of Biology at ANU, includes experimental and computational facilities for both data generation and data analysis.
 Further information about the EBL can be found here.

 Projects should incorporate evolutionary biology, genomic, bioinformatic and/or spatial modelling concepts and techniques.